October 18, 2016 from 9am-3pm at Tegbeer Catholic House, Wa, Ghana

 Watch Viasat 1 News Story on The Soybean Kick-off Event!

-Tour stops will include:
+Tour stops included:

 Dr. George Awuni, researcher with the Soybean Innovation Lab, showcasing his SMART Farm test fields at the Savanna Agricultural Research Institute Wa station, where he is testing soybean agronomics and production including: variety trials, planting dates, plant populations trials, and inoculum/phosphorus use.

 Dr. Saaka Buah with the Savanna Agricultural Research Institute Wa station showcasing his ongoing soil amendment trials focusing on different combinations of inoculant and phosphorus fertilizers on soybean at the SARI station.

 Dr. Nicholas Denwar with Savanna Agricultural Research Institute and Carrie Miranda, researcher with the Soybean Innovation Lab, showcasing the latest advancements in new, high-yielding, locally adapted soybean varieties currently in development at the SARI Station.